 Read on to discover specific veteran job hunting tips to make your military career transition less bumpy.

-Veteran Job Resources: 5 Tips To Help You Land Your Next Career
+Veteran Job Help: 5 Tips To Help You Land Your Next Career

 Ensure your resume is easily understood.

 Chances are that the recruiter reading your resume has never served in the military.
 Civilians don’t understand military acronyms, MOS codes, and jargon.
 The more impressive your resume looks from a military standpoint, the less desirable you’re going to look on paper to an untrained civilian.
 Unfair?
 Yes, but true.

 How to do it?
 Translate your specific skills into keywords specific to the job you’re seeking.
 Here’s one translator tool to try.